l0ksh/codewithharry-py/README.md

 # codewithharry-py
-This repo contains all the solutions from code with harry python class.
+This repo contains all the solutions from Code with Harry python Youtube session.